-US Female Olympians Have Won More Medal Points Than All but Four Countries
+US Female Olympians Have Won More Medal Points Than All But 4 Countries

 Title IX fans should be feeling pretty darn good.
 This year, for the first time, the US team sent more women than men to the games: 268 women and